Iran says it will destroy any aggressor

 “We are after punishment and we will continue until the full destruction of any aggressor.”

 U.S. President Donald Trump on Friday approved sending American troops to bolster Saudi Arabia’s air and missile defenses after the Sept.
-14 attack, which Washington has squarely blamed on Iran.
+14 attack.

 Iran denies involvement in the attack, which was claimed by Yemen’s Houthi movement, a group aligned with Iran and currently fighting a Saudi-led alliance in Yemen’s civil war.